raagilaa/Final_Project_Telco_Customer_Churn/README.md

 3. Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
 4. Demographic info about customers – gender, age range, and if they have partners and dependents

-### Problem:
-1. Analyze customer data to understand reason for churn and who could be the next potential customer to leave the company
-2. What contributes to the higher churn rate of customer and what could be some of the probable solution to address the same.